abolfazlyousefi5/password-generator/README.md

 ??
 About:
 This is a mini project written in Python for practicing basics such as:

-.Working with loops
+-Working with loops

-.Handling user input
+-Handling user input

-.Using built-in libraries like random and string
+-Using built-in libraries like random and string

 Useful for anyone learning Python and beginners who want to practice simple but practical projects.